Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • excess consumption of carbohydrates and sugar.

-As a rule, one of the listed causes prevails, the symptoms of which are temporary.
+As a rule, one of the listed reasons prevails, the symptoms of which are temporary.

-To treat the symptomatology means to drive the disease even deeper inside, where it will affect more and more new areas, developing a whole "network" of associated diseases.
+To treat the symptomatology means to drive the disease even deeper inside, where it will infect more and more new areas, developing a whole "network" of associated diseases.

-How to rid the body of "blood thickening" with the help of Tibetan medicine?
+How to get rid of the body from “blood thickening” with the help of Tibetan medicine?

-On free pulse diagnostics, you are given an accurate diagnosis, your predominant constitution is determined, which is one of the most important points for setting the right treatment, I determine the causes of the disease, concomitant diseases, and based on these data, treatment is prescribed.
+With a free pulse diagnosis, you are given an accurate diagnosis, your prevailing constitution is determined, which is one of the most important points for setting the correct treatment, the causes of the disease, concomitant diseases, and already, based on these data, treatment is prescribed.

 Again, diet and lifestyle play an important role in the healing process.
 Therefore, it is important to know your natural constitution and the state of affairs in general.
-And already on the basis of these data, determine the necessary diet, with the presence of abundant drinking and the exclusion or restriction of products that are not suitable for you by nature.
+And already on the basis of these data, determine the necessary diet, with the presence of abundant drinking and the exclusion or limitation of foods that are not suitable for you by nature.

 The main external influences include the following procedures: